andretrindade/swagger-validator/back-end/README.md

 # changeLogOpenAPI
-This repository provides a useful tool to generate change logs from OpenAPI specifications.
+This repository provides a useful tool to validation of swagger.

-The API does a deep comparison between two spec files to create a detailed  result that contains all the data needed to create the changelog.
+The main objective is validate the rules from Open Finance Brasil.

-It also provides a way to customize the change message returned by passing a custom message template in the request body.
+Just put in the payload the url and validators that you want to validate.
 ## Setup project
 ```
 npm install